Henderson couple say they are latest victims in run of roof scams after being 'duped' out of $1700

 A Henderson couple say they are the latest victims of roof scammers doing the rounds on Auckland properties.

-Henderson resident Tania Matthews and her husband say they were "duped" out of $1700 from two men "with Irish accents" who had agreed to water blast and paint their roof.
+Tania Matthews said she and her husband were "duped" out of $1700 by two men who had agreed to water blast and paint their roof.

-Instead, the Matthews say they left it a patchy "mess", with splatters on the chimney, side of the house and even their car.
+Instead, they left it a patchy mess, with splatters on the chimney, side of the house and even their car, she said.

+This evening, police warned Waikato residents of a similar scam and said they were investigating five cases, the most recent of which was in Hamilton East this afternoon.

-It comes after an 82-year-old woman was allegedly scammed out of almost $9000 by fake tradesmen two weeks ago, and another elderly woman was duped out of more than $10,000 by two guys with "Irish accents" in December.
+The news comes after the Herald reported the plight of an 82-year-old woman who was allegedly scammed out of almost $9000 by fake tradesmen two weeks ago, and another elderly woman was duped out of more than $10,000 by two men in December.

-Matthews said on January 7 they were approached by the men who said the roof looked like it needed a new coat of paint.
+Matthews said on January 7 she was approached by two men who said the roof looked like it needed a new coat of paint.

 They had been working on a property across the road, had a ute full of equipment, and looked and sounded "like they knew what they were doing", Matthews said.